DoDCIO/eads/CONTRIBUTING.md

 The process for creating a pull request is...

 * Create a feature branch for the enhancement/change that you are requesting.
 As a convention, all feature branches should be preceded by the `feature/` prefix.
-For example, if I was updating a README typo, my branch name would be `feature/readme-typo`.
+For example, if you was updating a README typo, your branch name would be `feature/readme-typo`.

-* Make the necessary updated to your local branch
+* Make the necessary updates to your local branch

 * Push all changes to the remote hosted by GitHub (typically `origin`), so for example: